Additional oversight materials

 Committee on Judiciary, U.S. House of Representatives, v.
 Miers, 558 F. Supp.
 2d 53 (D.D.C.
 2008) ("The executive's current claim of absolute immunity [from compelled congressional process] for senior presidential aides is without any support in the case law… Clear precedent and persuasive policy reasons confirm that the executive cannot be the judge of its own privilege and hence Ms. Miers is not entitled to absolute immunity from compelled congressional process.")

 Committee on Oversight and Government Reform, U.S. House of Representatives v.
-Loretta Lynch, No. 12-1332, Mem.
-Op. and Order (Jan.
-19, 2016) ("…The deliberative process privilege is a qualified privilege that can be overcome by a sufficient showing of need for the material. [cites Espy] This need determination is to be made flexibly on a case-by-case, ad hoc basis.")
+Loretta Lynch, Case No. 12-1332, 156 F. Supp.
+3d 101 (D.D.C.
+Jan.
+19, 2016) ("The deliberative process privilege is a qualified privilege that can be overcome by a sufficient showing of need for the material. ...
+This need determination is to be made flexibly on a case-by-case, ad hoc basis."); Mem.
+Op. and Order (D.D.C.
+Oct.
+22, 2018)(denying a motion to vacate the 2016 court order so that no precedent would be established)

 Department of Justice, Office of Legal Counsel, memos on congressional requests for information